vectordotdev/vector/docs/usage/configuration/sinks/kafka.md

   # The field name to use for the topic key.
 If unspecified, the key will be randomly generated.
 If the field does not exist on the event, a blank value will be used.
   key_field = "partition_key" # no default

+  # OPTIONAL - Buffer
+  [sinks.kafka.buffer]

+    # The buffer's type / location. `disk` buffers are persistent and will be retained between restarts.
+    type = "memory" # default, one of: memory, disk

+    # The behavior when the buffer becomes full.
+    when_full = "block" # default, one of: block, drop_newest

+    # Only relevant when `type` is `disk`.
+The maximum size of the buffer on the disk.
+    max_size = 104900000 # no default

+    # Only relevant when `type` is `memory`.
+The maximum number of events allowed in the buffer.
+    num_items = 500 # default
 ```
 {% endcode-tabs-item %}
 {% endcode-tabs %}